poshjosh/bcuitreebuilder/README.md

 # FileTreeBuilder
         TreeBuilderFactory treeBuilderFactory = new TreeBuilderFactoryImpl();

-        // For displaying each JTree
+        // Get the directory whose content will be used to build the tree
         //
-        JScrollPane scrollPane  = new JScrollPane();
-        scrollPane.setBounds(0, 0, 300, 300);

-        // FileTreeBuilder
-        //
         File dir = new File(System.getProperty("user.home")+"/Documents");

         TreeBuilder<File> fileTreeBuilder = treeBuilderFactory.getInstance(TreeBuilderFactory.FILE);
         // This also works
-        //FileTreeBuilder fileTreeBuilder = treeBuilderFactory..getFileInstance();
+        // FileTreeBuilder fileTreeBuilder = treeBuilderFactory..getFileInstance();

         Filter<File> fileFilter = new Filter<File>() {
             @Override